spatie/shiki-php/README.md

 );
 ```

-> This package requires you to have Node installed on your server.
+This package also ships with the following extra languages, on top of the 100+ that Shiki supports: blade, antlers

 ## Support us